Where Can I Get A Song Critique?

 Do you know what helps boost your confidence when you submit a song to be critiqued?

-Knowing that your music skills are up to par.
-Knowing that your technical music skills are honed.
-Knowing that you have put countless hours into your craft.
+Knowing that your music skills are up to par, that your technical music skills are honed, and that you have put countless hours into your craft.

 Enrolling in an accredited music college is a fantastic way to truly elevate your musical talents and master the top techniques.
-In addition, you'll also attain trustworthy and consistent feedback from peers and instructors.
+In addition, you'll also attain consistent and honest feedback from peers and instructors.

 If you have a passion for music and want to land a successful career, you need to check out the Atlanta Institute of Music and Media.
 AIMM offers both on-campus (Atlanta area) and 100% online music programs that span the following focuses: